SuperH: SH-1 and SH-2

 The SuperH processor core family was first developed by Hitachi in the early 1990s.
 The design concept was for a single instruction set (ISA) that would be upward compatible across a series of CPU cores.

 In the past, this sort of design problem would have been solved using microcode, with the low-end models in the series performing non-implemented instructions as a series of more basic instructions.
 For instance, a "long multiply" (multiplying two 32-bit registers to produce a 64-bit product) might be implemented in hardware on high-end models but instead be performed as a series of additions on low-end models.

 One of the key realizations during the development of the RISC concept was that the microcode had a finite decoding time, and as processors became faster, this represented an unacceptable performance overhead.
 To address this, Hitachi instead developed a single ISA for the entire line, with unsupported instructions causing traps on those implementations that didn't include hardware support.
 For instance, the initial models in the line, the SH-1 and SH-2, differed only in their support for 64-bit multiplication; the SH-2 supported MUL, DMULS and DMULU, whereas the SH-1 would cause a trap if these were encountered.

 The SH-1 was the basic model, supporting a total of 56 instructions.
 The SH-2 added 64-bit multiplication and a few additional commands for branching and other duties, bringing the total to 62 supported instructions.
 The SH-1 and the SH-2 were used in the Sega Saturn, Sega 32X and Capcom CPS-3.

-The ISA uses 16-bit instructions for better code density than 32-bit instructions, which was a great benefit at the time, due to the high cost of main memory.
+The ISA uses 16-bit instructions for better code density than 32-bit instructions, which was important at the time due to the high cost of main memory and the implementation cost of cache.
+As of 2023, code density is still important for small embedded systems and massively multicore processors.
 The downsides to this approach were that there were fewer bits available to encode a register number or a constant value.
-In the SuperH ISA, there were only 16 registers, requiring four bits for the source and another four for the destination.
-The instruction itself was also four bits, leaving another four bits unaccounted.
-Some instructions used these last four bits for offsets in array accesses, while others combined the second register slot and last four bits to produce an 8-bit constant.
+In the original SuperH ISA, there were only 16 general registers, requiring four bits for the source and another four for the destination; however some instructions have an implied R0, R15, or a system register as an extra operand.
+The instruction opcode is four, eight, twelve, or sixteen bits long, and the remaining four-bit fields are used for register or immediate operands in various ways: there are twelve classes of instructions, for a total of 142 instructions in SH-2.

+Delayed branches are introduced for both SH-1 and SH-2.
+Unconditional branch instructions have one delay slot.